RTEMS/rtems-docs/posix_users/semaphore.rst

 available.
 It will then successfully lock the semaphore.
 The semaphore remains locked until released by a ``sem_post()`` call.

-If the call is unsuccessful, then the function returns -1 and sets errno to the appropriate error code.
+If the call is unsuccessful, then the function returns -1 and sets ``errno`` to the appropriate error code.

 **NOTES:**

 Multiprocessing is not supported in this implementation.

+.. _sem_trywait:

 sem_trywait - Non-blocking Wait on a Semaphore
 ----------------------------------------------